 Progress monitoring will be provided by the distance learning teacher as dictated by students' needs.
-Teachers are expected to provide all current IEP and Section 504 Plan accommodations during their distance learning classes.
-Teachers should contact the WSCS SpEd
+Teachers are expected to provide students with their current IEP and Section 504 Plan accommodations during their distance learning classes.
+Teachers will contact the

-Coordinator and/or RSP Teacher and the Section 504 Coordinator as needed.
+WSCS SpEd Coordinator and/or RSP Teacher and the Section 504 Coordinator as needed.
 We have a monthly Progress Reporting Process established for any student who is not having academic success in their distance learning course.

-Similar to our policies of never working one on one with a student with a closed door, the following teacher and student safety guidelines should be in place in regards to virtual learning:
+Similar to our policies of never working one on one with a student with a closed door, the following teacher and student safety guidelines are in place in regards to virtual learning:

 - 1. If there will only be 1-3 students (tutoring/small group/class), teachers will invite one site administrator and another teacher to the Zoom meetings. - 2.
 Teachers will invite parents to attend Zoom meetings for small group instruction or tutoring - 3.
 Teachers will record and save every class/tutoring session. - 4.
 All Zoom links are available to site administrators.
 In addition, all teachers will end the Zoom meeting for all attendees when the class is finished.
-Students should not be alone in a Zoom meeting without adult supervision.
+Students will not be in a Zoom meeting without adult supervision.

-Notify parents and principal of any behavior issues: Depending on behavior concern, students may be denied access to commenting, chatting, and joining live sessions.
-Students will still be required to watch all recorded classes and directly communicate with teachers.

-Reply to a student's question and email within a 24 hour period window (on a school day) with the preferred method of communication by EMAIL, PARENT/STUDENT SQUARE or Zoom (audio only is fine).

-Assign work that can be turned in virtually through their Google Classroom .
-They will post directions on how and when to turn in these assignments in their class syllabus.

-Add/invite a parent/guardian for each student into Google Classroom

-Continue their normal grading policies and procedures

-Email students a monthly progress report
+- 1. Notify parents and principal of any behavior issues: Depending on behavior concern, students may be denied access to commenting, chatting, and joining live sessions.
+Students will still be required to watch all recorded classes and directly communicate with teachers. - 2.
+Reply to a student's question and email within a 24 hour period window (on a school day) with the preferred method of communication by EMAIL, PARENT/STUDENT SQUARE or Zoom (audio only is fine). - 3.
+Assign work that can be turned in virtually through their Google Classroom.
+They will post directions on how and when to turn in these assignments in their class syllabus. - 4.
+Add/invite a parent/guardian for each student into Google Classroom - 5.
+Continue their normal grading policies and procedures - 6.
+Email students a monthly progress report - 7.
 Send school principal a monthly gradebook summary report of each class